Once Upon A Time In The Rex: 85th Anniversary

-At the end of the movie "Alone in the Dark" with Audrey Hepburn, the theatre was put into full darkness (even the emergency lights) to create a better effect during the final fight.
+At the end of the movie "Seule Dans la Nuit" / "Wait Until Dark" (1968) with Audrey Hepburn, the theatre was put into full darkness (even the emergency lights) to create a better effect during the final fight.
 It was the only time the dome lost its stars and clouds.

 At one of the Midnight shows for "Thunderball", there were so many people outside pushing to get inside that the police had to use water guns to disperse them.

 The Rex is magic and is here to stay, this giant theatre is a landmark for the movies.
 The front of this massive building, with its tower 36m high bearing the three red letters ‘Rex’ can be seen from a fair distance along Les Grands Boulevards of Paris.
 Legend has it, that the Lumière Brothers said to George Melies in 1895 at the Grand Café, "The Cinematograph has no future.
 It will last two to three years, no more".
 How wrong they were.